Wellness & Nutrition

 To facilitate mindful eating, individuals may partake in breathing exercises prior to meals, which can enhance awareness of both internal bodily cues and external environmental factors.

 Research has demonstrated that the principles of mindful eating, when applied systematically, can contribute to reducing instances of overeating and fostering healthier weight management.
-For instance, findings from controlled trials and systematic reviews conducted in the United States indicate a correlation between mindfulness practices and improved dietary choices.

 Specifically, mindfulness meditation and training have been shown to assist individuals in making more informed food selections, reducing dietary fat intake, and enhancing digestive health, thereby contributing positively to overall well-being.